PKI (Public Key Infrastructure)

 It is made up of:

-A certificate authority that issues and verifies digital certificates
+1. A Certificate Authority (CA) that issues and verifies digital certificates

-A registration authority that acts as the verifier for the certificate authority before a digital certificate is issued to a requestor.
+2. A registration authority that acts as the verifier for the certificate authority before a digital certificate is issued to a requestor

 Virtual Private Networks

-Secure Socket Layers (SSL) and Transport Layer Security (TLS)
+Secure Socket Layers (SSL) and Transport Layers Security (TLS)